okaybeydanol/react-native-starter/README.md

 - **Navigation System**: Built with React Navigation for seamless routing and navigation.
 - **Internationalization**: Includes `react-i18next` for multi-language support, allowing easy localization and translation.
-- **Theming**: Pre-configured dark and light themes with dynamic switching support.
+- **Theming**: Pre-configured dark and light themes with dynamic switching support using Zustand.
-- **State Management**: Utilizes Redux Toolkit and Redux API Middleware for efficient state and API management.
+- **State Management**: Utilizes Zustand for client-side state and Tanstack Query for server-side state and API management.
 - **Reusable Hooks**: Custom hooks to simplify common React Native patterns.
 - **Pre-styled UI Components**: Includes pre-designed UI components with theming support.
 - **Customizable Structure**: Easy to rename and adapt to project-specific needs with provided scripts.